nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ## **Appendix C: Non-Functional Requirements**

 1. The App should work on any mainstream OS as long as it has Java `11` installed.
-2. A user with above average typing speed should be able to accomplish most of the tasks faster using commands than using the mouse.
+2. A user with above-average typing speed should be able to accomplish most of the tasks faster using commands than using the mouse.

 <a name="appendix-d"></a>
 ## **Appendix D Glossary**